 For the Mom Who Likes It Curated

-Instead of scrolling through hundreds of options, BloomThat narrows it down to six very well-designed bouquets with fun names like “The Calla Back Girl.”
-There are also seven other bouquets that they pair with candy and candles, and if you’re ever running last minute, they do day-of deliveries in San Francisco, New York, and L.A.
+Instead of scrolling through hundreds of options, BloomThat narrows it down to six very well designed bouquets with names like “The Alina.”
+And if you’re ever running last minute, they do day-of deliveries in San Francisco, New York, and L.A.

 For the Mom Who’s Kind of a Hippie